What if we are stubbing our toes on the sacred every day and not realizing it?

 You were running the race so well.
 Who has held you back from following the truth?
 It certainly isn’t God, for He is the one who called you to freedom.
 (Galatians 5:7-8, NLT)

 I run along smoothly for a day.
 Sometimes two.
 Then I forget who I am.
 Not my actual name.
 I generally can recall that.
 I forget who I am in Christ.
 I forget that God has my back and my future.
-I fret about nothing.
+I fret about silly things.
 The answer to Paul’s question about who has held me back from the truth is simple and convicting.
 That would be me.

 And then I get a postcard from God in the most unexpected way.